Richard Porstmann

 Qualitative criteria are often just as important as the price.

-Especially in industries where emergencies can occur, such as travel agencies, the reliability of the service provider is crucial.
+Here’s an example: A service provider may offer a lower price, but may not provide 24/7 service.
+Especially in industries where emergencies can occur—such as travel agencies—the reliability of the service provider is crucial.

 The importance of a structured analysis